Nassim Chadli

-Nassim Chadli (born 28 July 2001) is a professional footballer who plays as a winger for Ligue 2 club Le Havre.
-Born in France, he represents Morocco internationally.
+Nassim Chadli (born 28 July 2001) is a professional footballer who plays as a winger for Al Ain.
+Born in France, he represented Morocco at youth international level.

 Club career

-Chadli made his professional debut with Nîmes Olympique in a 3–1 Coupe de France loss to Nice on 10 February 2021.
+Chadli made his professional debut with Nîmes in a 3–1 Coupe de France loss to Nice on 10 February 2021.
 On 4 May 2021, he was offered his first professional contract by Nîmes.

 On 29 July 2022, Chadli was loaned to Lommel in Belgium.

-In January 2023, Chadli joined Ligue 2 club Le Havre on a two-and-a-half year contract.
+In January 2023, Chadli joined Ligue 2 club Le Havre on a two-and-a-half-year contract.